NyKepler/CerCNsig/README.md

 -   Change-point copy-number
 -   Segment copy-number

 ##### Step 2: (Optional) Apply mixture modelling to breakdown each copy number feature distribution into mixtures of Gaussian or mixtures of Poisson distributions using the [flexmix](https://cran.r-project.org/web/packages/flexmix/index.html) package.
-For HGSOC analysis, the mixture model component definitions from the publication should be used and we skip this step.
+For HGSC analysis, the mixture model component definitions from the publication should be used and we skip this step.
 Otherwise, the optimal number of categories in each feature may differ between cancer types and should be defined by a mixed effects model

 ##### Step 3: Generated a sample-by-component matrix representing the sum of posterior probabilities of each copy-number event being assigned to each component.
 If the all_components argument is specified, then the sum-of-posteriors is calculated using these components, otherwise the component definitions from the publication (component_parameters.rds) are used.